 - Prepare financially.
 Even if you’re volunteering or going into the military, the money you set aside can help you from entertainment to cases of emergency.
 The big thing is to make sure you have some money set aside and can access it.

 Volunteer opportunities are a fantastic way for you to get some experience working with others or for a cause while helping you build your resume and figure out some things you like (and don’t like).
-Volunteering can consist of coordinating and participating in fun activities with senior citizens, helping walk dogs and clean kennels at the animal shelter, reading to children at the local library, among many other things.
+Volunteering can consist of coordinating and participating in fun activities with senior citizens, reading to children at the local library, or helping walk dogs and clean kennels at the animal shelter, among many other things.
 Now, before you run out the door, we want you to understand that volunteering is unpaid work, but it does allow you new opportunities for working with others, receiving training, accomplishing goals, and building connections to potential future plans.

 And if you want to surf some websites to see what’s around your community when it comes to volunteering, give these sites a try: